Unveiling CSRD – its ripple effect on transport and logistics

 Question 1.
 For a CSRD-concerned company, whether shipper, LSP or carrier, which ESG reporting standards are mandatory?

 The scope of mandatory sustainability reporting depends on the double materiality assessment.
 General and disclosure requirements (p.1 and p.
-35 of the annex) sections are mandatory for each company.
-However, the detailed Environmental, Social, and Governance requirements are mandatory if relevant sections were defined as material (i.e. significantly impacting its financial position or/and impacting the external environment and social).
+35 of the annex sections) are mandatory for each company.
+However, the detailed Environmental, Social, and Governance requirements are compulsory if relevant sections were defined as material (i.e. significantly impacting its financial position or/and impacting the external environment and social).

 If one or more environmental or social areas are considered non-material, they are skipped in reporting.
 An important note, if a company considers climate change as non-material, it has to provide a detailed explanation on that.
 This data point is subject to assurance by the verification body.

 Question 2.
-How does the CSRD impact suppliers of big or EU-listed companies?
+How does CSRD impact suppliers of big or EU-listed companies?

 The complexity and variety of CSRD reporting standards mean that it will require significant resources for implementation.
 Here are the key steps to take to prepare: